Creating To Do Lists In WordPress

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that helps to make the process of managing a multi-author WordPress site easier …
+If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …

-Visit this site to learn more about using this handy plugin: WordPress Post Planner
+To learn more about using this WordPress plugin, visit this site: WordPress Post Planner – Plugin For WordPress

-After you have finished configuring your plugin options in this section, click the ‘Save Changes’ button …
+After configuring your plugin options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-After you have configured the general settings, click on the ‘Advanced Settings’ tab …
+After configuring the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab …

 This brings you to the ‘Advanced Settings’ screen …

-In this screen you can customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.
+In this screen you can customize your To Do lists, assign to-do items to users and perform plugin database maintenance.

 Let’s step through how to configure the plugin’s ‘Advanced Settings’ section …